alvarosaurus/UML-ODM-to-OWL-XML/README.md

 * empty.zargo
 * classes and properties.zargo

-To run the tests, I recommend you install "green" (pip install green) and "coverage" (pip install coverage).
+To run the tests, I recommend you install "green" and "coverage", which should be installed if you did `pip3 install -r requirements.txt`.

 To run the tests and get code coverage run:

 ```
 cd test
 bash test.sh
 ```

+## Documentation
+UML diagrams of the software (classes and activities) are in the file docs/ODM2OWL.zargo

 ## References